filipdanic/blogfolio/src/source/_posts/hands-on-web-development-with-react-course.md

 tags:
 ---

-After nearly 200 hours of work, my first video course is available! _**[Hands-on Web Development with React](https://www.packtpub.com/web-development/hands-web-development-react-video)**_ is available via PacktPublishing and you can actually jump into the course for free [via Mapt.](https://www.packtpub.com/mapt/video/web_development/9781789343915) (Packt’s on-demand course platform.)
+After nearly 200 hours of work, my first video course is available! _**[Hands-on Web Development with React](https://www.packtpub.com/web-development/hands-web-development-react-video)**_ is available via Packt Publishing and you can actually jump into the course for free [via Mapt.](https://www.packtpub.com/mapt/video/web_development/9781789343915) (Packt’s on-demand course platform.)

 ## The Elevator Pitch